 Equity Financing for Your Business

-Unlike traditional loans, you don’t have to repay the funds you receive from equity investors.
-Instead, the investors get a percentage of ownership in your company, earning them a share of profits as your business grows.
+- Unlike traditional loans, you don’t have to repay the funds you receive from equity investors.
+Instead, the investors get a percentage of ownership in your company, earning them a share of the profits as your business grows.

 While you don’t have to repay the funds like with small business loans, you do have to give up a percentage of ownership in your company.
 However, you also gain expert knowledge from your investors when you bring them on board, which can help strengthen your business model.